-A beneficiary can receive IPS from only one provider organization during an episode of care, any active authorization period.
+A beneficiary can receive IPS from only one provider organization during an episode of care.
 IPS services can only be billed when providing employment services and supports directly to the beneficiary or on behalf of the beneficiary.
 IPS cannot be billed for meetings, paperwork, documentation, or travel time.

-IPS services must not be provided during the same episode of care authorization period as Assertive Community Treatment (ACT).
+IPS services must not be provided during the same episode of care as Assertive Community Treatment (ACT).